certara/pyDarwin/docs/Options.rst

 .. _num_parallel_options_desc:

-* | **num_parallel** - *positive int*: How many models to handle in parallel, i.e. how many threads are created to handle model runs.
+* | **num_parallel** - *positive int*: Number of models to execute in parallel, i.e., how many threads to create to handle model runs.
-  | If the models are run locally, then it's the maximum number of models running at the same time.
-Shouldn't exceed number of cores (logical/virtual processors).
+  | If the models are run locally, then it's the maximum number of models running at the same time and should not exceed number of cores (logical/virtual processors).
-  | For grid runs it's just how many models are sent to the queue and read from results at any given time, execution itself is performed by grid nodes, so actual throughput is managed by grid engine.
-In this case 4 threads is plenty enough.
+  | For grid runs, it's the number of models to send to the queue and read from results at any given time, execution itself is performed by grid nodes,
+    so actual throughput is managed by the grid engine.
+In this case, 4 threads are enough.
   | *Default*: 4

 .. _num_generations_options_desc:

-* | **num_generations** :sup:`required` - *positive int*: How many iterations or generations of the search algorithm to run.
+* | **num_generations** :sup:`required` - *positive int*: Number of iterations or generations of the search algorithm to run.
-  | Not used and not required for Exhaustive search.
+  | Not used/required for Exhaustive search.

 .. _population_size_options_desc:

-* | **population_size** :sup:`required` - *positive int*: How many models are created in every generation.
+* | **population_size** :sup:`required` - *positive int*: Number of models to create in every generation.
-  | Not used and not required for Exhaustive search.
+  | Not used/required for Exhaustive search.

 .. _num_opt_chains_options_desc: